glassroom/generalized_orders_of_magnitude/README.md

 ## Limitations

-As we show in our paper, `goom.log_matmul_exp` is expressible log-sum-exp of pairwise elementwise vector additions.
-A straightforward approach to implement it would be to compute all pairwise elementwise additions in parallel, then apply log-sum-exp, but doing so would be impractical, because it would require $\mathcal{O}(ndm)$ space for two matrices of size $n \times d$ and $d \times m$, respectively.
+As we show in our paper, `goom.log_matmul_exp` is expressible as a log-sum-exp of pairwise vector additions.
+A straightforward approach to implement it would be to compute all pairwise elementwise additions in parallel, then apply log-sum-exp, but doing so would be impractical, because it would require $\mathcal{O}(ndm)$ space, for two matrices of size $n \times d$ and $d \times m$, respectively.
 Another obvious approach would be to apply log-sum-exp to the elementwise addition of each pair of vectors independently of the other pairs (_e.g._, with a vector-mapping, or ``vmap,'' operator), but doing so would run into memory-bandwidth constraints on hardware accelerators like Nvidia GPUs, which are better suited for parallelizing computational kernels that execute and aggregate results over tiled sub-tensors.

-For clarity's sake, the following code implements both alternate naive formulations of `goom.log_matmul_exp`:
+For illustration, the following code implements both naive approaches:

 ```python
 import torch